sourcecode369/deep-reinforcement-learning/README.md

 [image3]: https://spinningup.openai.com/en/latest/_images/spinning-up-in-rl.png "Spinning Up in Deep RL"
 # Deep Reinforcement Learning

->**For the unfamiliar: reinforcement learning (RL) is a machine learning approach for teaching agents how to solve tasks by trial and error.
+>For the unfamiliar: **Reinforcement learning (RL) is a machine learning approach for teaching agents how to solve tasks by trial and error.
 Deep RL refers to the combination of RL with deep learning.**

 ![Trained Agents][image1]